ESSENTIALS OF DIAGNOSIS

 The clinical presentation and endoscopic appearance of gastric lymphoma are similar to those of adenocarcinoma.
 Most patients have abdominal pain, weight loss, or bleeding.
 Patients with diffuse large B-cell lymphoma are more likely to have systemic symptoms and advanced tumor stage.
 At endoscopy, lymphoma may appear as an ulcer, mass, or diffusely infiltrating lesion.
 It tends to have horizontal infiltration as opposed to the vertical extension seen in adenocarcinoma.
 The diagnosis is established with endoscopic biopsy; FNA is not adequate.
 Since the disease can be multifocal, biopsies of both suspicious and normal-appearing areas are recommended.
 Biopsy specimens should be tested for H pylori and, if positive, for t(11;18) via PCR or FISH.
 EUS is the most sensitive test for determining the level of invasion and presence of perigastric lymphadenopathy and should be performed for accurate staging, if available.
 All patients should undergo staging with CT scanning of chest, abdomen, and pelvis.
 For patients with diffuse large B-cell lymphomas involving the stomach, combination PET-CT imaging, bone marrow biopsy with aspirate, tumor lysis laboratory tests, and hepatitis B and HIV serologies also may be required for staging and treatment planning (see Chapter 13-30).

 Treatment of primary gastric lymphomas depends on the tumor histology, grade, and stage.
 Marginal B-cell lymphomas of the MALT type that are low-grade and localized to the stomach wall (stage IE) or perigastric lymph nodes (stage IIE1) have an excellent prognosis.
-Patients with primary gastric MALT-lymphoma should be tested for ...
+Patients with primary gastric MALT-lymphoma should ...